JambuDesk/JambuDesk/README.md

 If you get any warnings or recommendations, fix these now before moving on.

 ### b) Install the Vendor Libraries

-If you downloaded the archive "without vendors" or installed via git, then you need to download all of the necessary vendor libraries.
-If you're not sure if you need to do this, check to see if you have a ``vendor/`` directory.
-If you don't, or if that directory is empty, run the following:

     php bin/vendors install